-Before starting her doctoral research, Hella has run her own company Urban Dream Management.
-In 2012-13 she worked as a strategic designer at the Ministry of the Environment, through Sitra’s Design Exchange Programme, where she led the “Vacant Spaces” project.
+Currently, Hella works as a postdoctoral researcher at Aalto University, Department of Design, focusing on mediation in the transition towards circular economy and the reuse of the existing built environment.
+Since 2010, she has also run her own urban consultancy, Urban Dream Management.
+In 2012-13 she worked as a strategic designer at the Ministry of the Environment, through Sitra’s Design Exchange Programme, where she led the ‘Vacant Spaces‘ project.
 She has also edited and published Helsinki Beyond Dreams (2012), a book about local initiatives and urban activism in Helsinki.

 At Aalto University, Hella has been teaching and lecturing part-time since 2008.
-Since 2014 she is a founding and core member of the Design for Government teaching team under the Creative Sustainability master programme.
-She has graduated as architect in 2008 at Aalto University.
+Since 2014, she is a founding and core member of the Design for Government teaching team under the Creative Sustainability master programme.
+She graduated as an architect in 2008 at the Helsinki University of Technology.